The Artist Who Fought Hitler With Scissors & Paste

-Heartfield life was an example of artistic genius combined with a heroism that went far beyond the required courage of any great artist.
+German artist John Heartfield is a clear example of artistic genius combined with a heroism going far beyond the required courage of any great artist.

 Heartfield’s anti-fascist anti-Nazi art became famous on both sides of the Atlantic before and during WW2.
 Heartfield used fascists’ own words and images against them.
 His message was clear: “You must oppose this madness, escape, or do both.”

-Heartfield’s genius reached its zenith with the art that expressed his hatred of fascists, especially Adolf Hitler and The Third Reich.
+A John Heartfield biography must begin by highlighting the years when Heartfield’s genius reached its zenith.
+His famous political art, which he labeled “photomontages” expressed his hatred of fascists, especially Adolf Hitler and The Third Reich.
 From 1930 to 1938, Heartfield designed 240 pieces of anti-Nazi art for the AIZ [Arbeiter Illustrierte Zeitung], a magazine published by the New German Press, which was run by the political activist Willi Münzenberg.
 The AIZ had a significant readership in Weimar-era Germany.
 It may easily have had the second highest circulation in Germany in the early nineteen thirties.
 After the National Socialists took control, the AIZ was published for German readers in Czechoslovakia, Austria, Switzerland, and Eastern France.

-When one thinks of artistic courage, it should be remembered that Heartfield was a resident of Berlin until 1933.
+To fully understand a John Heartfield biography, it’s vital to remember his artistic courage was equal to his physical courage.
+Heartfield was a resident of Berlin until 1933.
 His vehemently anti-fascist collages appeared on the covers of the AIZ on newsstands throughout the city.
 This is a vital point.
 From 1930-1933, Heartfield’s scathing anti-Nazi montages were clearly visible on Berlin Streets.
 Supporters also pasted posters of his montages on walls and surfaces for any passersby to see.

 Although he shined in several other mediums, such as stage sets and book covers, there’s no doubt that Heartfield is best known for the satiric political montages he created during the 1930s to expose the insanity of Adolf Hitler, Herman Göring, and the entire Nazi philosophy.
 To battle the Third Reich with art, Heartfield created some of his most famous montages.